Chapter 2:

 ----

-Lawrence opened his eyes as he breathed in sharply, patting himself down quickly.
-Realizing he was in the present, he sighed in relief as his nerves began to vibrate from the surreal experience of near-death once again.
+Lawrence opened his eyes, breathed in sharply, and patted himself down quickly.
+After he assured himself that he was in the present, he sighed in relief as his nerves began to vibrate from the surreal experience of near-death once again.

 “Thank God…” If there were a God or Gods, he was thankful that one pulled him out of that awful memory, and spiteful that one could’ve made him experience it.